irazasyed/wp-drp-coupon/README.md

 This is a mirror of DRP Coupon's WordPress Plugin which was removed recently for unknown reasons and was available at [http://wordpress.org/plugins/drp-coupon/](http://wordpress.org/plugins/drp-coupon/)

 **Note:** I'm in no way, shape or form affiliated with the plugin or the developers of this plugin.
-Refer the plugin's license for more information about the permissions/rights or contact the plugin's developer on their [official site](http://www.directresponsepublishing.com).
+Refer the plugin's license for more information about the permissions/rights or contact the plugin's developer on their official site - www.directresponsepublishing.com

 ---

-**Contributors:** [Direct Response Publishing](http:// www.directresponsepublishing.com)
+**Contributors:** Direct Response Publishing

 **Tags:** DRP Coupon, coupon, coupons, affiliate, links